wandb/tiny-ml/README.md

 ## Setup:

-You'll be able to run the sound_classifier notebook locally, or in collab:
+You'll be able to run the sound_classifier notebook locally, or in colab:

 You'll need to create a new venve clone this repository